The Young Philadelphians: Production

-Newman was not happy with the work he had been doing on film, despite his Academy Award nomination for Cat on a Hot Tin Roof, and had wanted to return to the stage, but he was forced to perform in Young Philadelphians by the contract he signed with Warner Brothers when he began making movies in 1955.
+Newman was not happy with the work he had been doing on film, despite his Academy Award nomination for Cat on a Hot Tin Roof, and had wanted to return to the stage, but he was forced to perform in Young Philadelphians by the contract he signed with Warner Bros.
+Pictures when he began making movies in 1955.
 Newman's biographer Shawn Levy describes the film as a "dreary nightmare" for the actor.
 He was opposed to making the film, and made that argument unsuccessfully to director Vincent Sherman.
-He only agreed to do the film so that Warner Brothers would give him time off to appear on stage in Tennessee Williams's new play Sweet Bird of Youth, and the play's producers moved the opening of the play to accommodate him.
+He only agreed to do the film so that Warner Bros. would give him time off to appear on stage in Tennessee Williams's new play Sweet Bird of Youth, and the play's producers moved the opening of the play to accommodate him.

-For Vincent Sherman, the film marked a return to Warner Brothers after an eight-year absence during which he had gone to Europe to make movies.
+For Vincent Sherman, the film marked a return to Warner Bros. after an eight-year absence during which he had gone to Europe to make movies.
 The film also helped launch the career of Robert Vaughn, who was nominated for an Academy Award for his performance.

 The film was Newman's mother's favorite, and his biographer Lawrence J. Quirk believes that was because the character was very much like Newman in real life.
 Newman himself acknowledged that the role was "much closer to me as a human being" than most of the roles he played.

 While he was making the film, Newman complained about the "wretched" script.
 At nights during filming, he and Vaughn worked with a writer to improve it, and he described the film as "just a glorified cosmopolitan soap opera."

-According to film historian Peter Hanson, the script was ostensibly written by Ben L. Perry, who reported for work at Warner Brothers studios every day to disguise the fact that it was actually being written by the blacklisted writer Dalton Trumbo.
+According to film historian Peter Hanson, the script was ostensibly written by Ben L. Perry, who reported for work at Warner Bros. studios every day to disguise the fact that it was actually being written by the blacklisted writer Dalton Trumbo.
 Newman and Sherman, not knowing that Trumbo had written the script, tried to hire him to rewrite the script.
 Trumbo declined, citing other commitments, to avoid betraying the secret arrangement.

 Young Philadelphians, Quirk points out, was "franker on the subject of homosexuality in some ways" than Cat on a Hot Tin Roof, in which Newman also starred, because it is strongly suggested that the William Lawrence character was gay.

 The film had its premiere at the Stanley Theatre in Philadelphia on May 19, 1959.
 In its opening week, it finished second at the US box office, behind Some Like It Hot.